jesajx/NSE-lab-documentation/docs/pages/guides/hardware/uart_background.md

 ### RS-422
 [RS-422](https://en.wikipedia.org/wiki/RS-422) (a.k.a.
 EIA/TIA-422) is like RS-232, but uses
-one or two twisted pairs (simiarly to USB).
+one or two twisted pairs (similarly to USB).

 ### RS-485
 [RS-485](https://en.wikipedia.org/wiki/RS-485) (a.k.a.
 EIA/TIA-485) is like